GiGurra/bookeeper/README.md

 ### CLI help

 Experiment yourself.
+You can navigate the command tree and use `--help` on each level.

 Below are some examples:

 ```bash
 > bookeeper --help